sanggyuhan/sanggyuhan.github.io/_posts/2024-11-22-introduction-to-amba4-ace-part1.md

 ---
-title: Introduction to AMBA4 ACE - Part 1
+title: Introduction to AMBA4 ACE - Concepts
 description: >-
   The necessity and basic concepts of AMBA4 ACE
 author: